fwtompa/mathdowsers/README.md

 # mathdowsers
 Exploring MathIR using ARQMath benchmarks.
-Continuation of the project at &lt;github.com/kiking0501/MathDowsers-ARQMath>.
+This is a continuation of the project at &lt;github.com/kiking0501/MathDowsers-ARQMath>.